sagemodeninja/dashboard-kit/CONTRIBUTING.md

 # Contributing to DashboardKit

-Thank you for your interest in contributing to DashboardKit!
+Thank you for your interest in contributing to DashboardKit!\
 Before you start, please take a moment to review the following guidelines.

 ### Pull Requests
-Pull requests are greatly appreciated!
+When you are ready to submit your changes, please create a pull request.

 ### Setting up the Project